MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/esignature-setup.md

 # Set up Microsoft Syntex eSignature

 The Microsoft Syntex eSignature service is set up in the Microsoft 365 admin center.
+Before you begin, read the [Microsoft Syntex eSignature terms of service](/legal/microsoft-365/esignature-terms-of-service).

 ## Prerequisites